 In my research, I came across Anastasia Taylor-Lind

 “It impossible to get to where the crimes are being committed, other than on highly staged and controlled state tours.”
 (British Journal of photography issue 7867 2018)

 Lind decided to approach the subject from a different angle.
-Finding and taking the pictures of people that had come through the torment of war and forced expulsion from their home.
-Showing the strong, dignified people that they are, not showing them at their lowest ebb of despair, with sorrow but also with strength, dignity and with full consent.
+Finding and taking the pictures of people that had come through the torment of war.
+Forced expulsion from their home.
+Showing the healthy, dignified people that they are, not showing them at their lowest ebb of despair, with sorrow but also with strength, dignity and with full consent.

 I can’t see how using photography in this way could be seen as exploitation.
 It seems to be a new approach as far as documenting where war and forced expulsion are concerned.
 Removing them from their distress and showing them as human beings is a refreshing way to show the people and then add their stories, showing them as survivors.